 - the Board Chair’s expenses shall be approved by the Secretary-Treasurer;

 - the Board Vice Chair’s and trustees’ expenses shall be approved by the Board Chair;

 - the Superintendent’s expenses shall be approved by the Board Chair; and

 - the Secretary-Treasurer’s expenses shall be approved by the Superintendent.

 - All business expense receipts shall be itemized and include details of the expense (e.g. list of those attending the meal, reason for business travel, etc.).

 - Business expense claims should be submitted by the end of the month in which the business expense was incurred, and shall be submitted no later than quarterly throughout the school year.

 - On a quarterly basis, business expenses incurred by the Board, Superintendent, and Secretary-Treasurer related to working sessions, business travel, professional development and professional membership dues shall be reported online through the Division’s website.
-The reports shall include a summary of the expenses incurred during the previous three months, description and rationale for the expenses and copies of the detailed receipts with sensitive information redacted.
+The reports shall include a summary of the expenses incurred during the previous three months, description and rationale for the expenses and copies of the detailed receipts over $20 with sensitive information redacted.

 - To minimize administrative costs, the following business expenses will not be allocated to individual Board members, nor reported on the quarterly summaries posted on the Division's website:

 - general overhead costs related to the cost of doing business including utilities, office supplies, meeting subsistence, etc.;

 - professional membership dues paid on behalf of the entire Division (e.g. ASBA, AAMDC); and

 - meal costs at large catered events.